Qin0606/WQD7005-data-mining/README.md

 Why Selenium is required?
 This is because some HTML elements involved JavaScript and can only be executed in the internet browser, and that JavaScript will grab data for a webpage.
 Scrapy does not have the ability to execute this JavaScript.

 Make sure chrome driver is downloaded, required by Selenium.
+Can be downloaded from https://sites.google.com/a/chromium.org/chromedriver/

 Chrome driver version is based on the browser, update the google chrom browser to version 77 (latest as of 22 Sep 2019)